Super Mario Party

 Toad’s Rec room is a secluded area to the right of the rest of the map that you access via a green tube.
 Once in the rec room Toad introduces 4 mini-games that can only be played in his rec room.
 These games are special as you can play them like a tabletop-style game placing your Nintendo Switch on a table and you can have 2 Switch’s connected at once.
 Mini-Games is exactly how it sounds, it is a game mode where you can play all the mini-games that you want.

-Mario Party:
+Mario Party

 Mario Party is the main game mode in this game.
 It is fundamentally a board game with challenges.
 Everyone rolls dice to move around the board trying to collect stars and coins along the way.
 The major differences are that there are no teams and your movement is restricted to a specific direction.
-Different spaces have different results, and the four maps bring their own unique touches to the game mode.
+Different spaces have different results, and the four maps bring unique touches to the game mode.
 You can play 10-20 rounds, between 1-2 hours, and up to 4 players on one console.
-Each round ends with a randomly selected mini-game, and the bonuses at the end make a close ending game even tighter.
+Each round ends with a randomly selected mini-game, and the bonuses at the end make a close-ending game even tighter.

 Partner Party:

 This game mode is a fun twist on the board game mode with added allies.
 The goal of the game mode is still the same; purchasing stars while moving around the board.
-Besides the regular items, like coins and power ups, the board also features allies.
+Besides the regular items, like coins and power-ups, the board also features allies.
 These characters are from the character select screen that players did not choose from.
 After recruiting these allies, the player is able to access their unique dice, which adds a layer to this chaotic game mode.
 This game mode is made even more chaotic when paired with a partner when playing with more people.

 Sound Stage: